Research and Media

 The nine-week study (and follow-up assessment) has provided perhaps the first physiological evidence that yoga improves brain function of people with PTSD.
 The effects of yoga were shown to be very broad and widespread compared to other traditional psychotherapy.

 The 2014 case study is expected to reach publication in a peer review journal soon.
 A full research study with MSU on mindfulness will be published in 2018.

 Additionally, Kintla was recently interviewed as an expert in the field regarding a Columbia University study on what steps need to be taken and why to effectively reintegrate human trafficking survivors into US society.

-Finally, Kintla will be presenting at the conference on Movement: Brain, Body, Cognition at the Harvard Medical School in July, 2018.
+Finally, Kintla will be presenting about the latest research study on Kintla Yoga Therapy at the conference on Movement: Brain, Body, Cognition at the Harvard Medical School in July, 2018.